ao/devops-image/README.md

 lazygit
 ```

 LazyVim includes many useful plugins and configurations for development.
 On first run, it will automatically install all plugins.
+The container includes clipboard support for Neovim through xclip and wl-clipboard.

+Lazygit version 0.40.2 is installed in the container.
+This terminal UI provides an intuitive interface for Git operations directly from your terminal.